 Status Value Description ОК Server is manageable by SA.
 Represented as text (OK) in the properties page for a server.
-Represented as an icon in the Manage Servers and Server Pool lists: Not Reachable Server is unreachable by SA due to an error (for example, it cannot connect to the SA core); automatically set by SA.
+Represented as an icon in the Manage Servers and Server Pool lists: Server is unreachable by SA due to an error (for example, it cannot con- nect to the SA core); automatically set by SA.
 Represented as text (Not Reachable) in the properties page for a server.
-Represented as an icon in the Manage Servers list: If you want to discover reasons why the managed server is unreachable, you can run a Communication Test.
-See Troubleshooting Server Communication Tests on page 289 for more information.
+Represented as an icon in the Manage Servers list: Not Reachable If you want to discover reasons why the managed server is unreachable, you can run a Communication Test.
+See Troubleshooting Server Communication Tests for more information.